 From 6th April 2017, a new tax allowance has been introduced by the Conservative Government in order to meet David Cameron’s promise prior to the 2010 election of raising the tax threshold to £1M.
 Rather than raising the tax threshold from £325,000 to £500,000, the Government has introduced a complex piece of legislation with numerous restrictive conditions meaning that you might not qualify for the new allowance, called the Residential Nil Rate Band (RNRB).

-The RNRB will be available for residences inherited by direct descendants in addition to the existing Nil rate Band (NRB).
+The RNRB will be available for residences inherited by direct descendants in addition to the existing Nil Rate Band (NRB).
 The RNRB allowance starts at £100,000 rising £25,000 as a year until it reaches £175,000 thereafter it rises in line with the Customer Prices Index.

 2017/18 – £100,000